New Caledonia profile

 1774 - British explorer James Cook names the island New Caledonia after the Latin name for Scotland.

 1853 - Annexed by France, which uses the territory as a penal colony.
-The discovery of nickel deposits leads the development of the mining industry.
+The discovery of nickel deposits leads to the development of the mining industry.

 1878 - Kanak revolt - The territory's indigenous people clash with French settlers over their loss of land, heralding further repression by the French.